Hans-Jeiger/SpectatorDrones/README.md

 The plugin will now be available in your Unreal Engine project next time you open it.
 You can find it by clicking on the folder icon in your content browser and locating drone Content:

 ![How to locate the plugin within your project](https://github.com/Hans-Jeiger/SpectatorDrones/blob/master/rm_files/readme%20guide%20image.png?raw=true)

+If it has not appeared by now, post an issue here and we will get back to you.
+It might appear if you create a new "Content Only" plugin in your project while in the UE4 editor.

 ### Simple implementation